Beachbody Bike Review (MYX II) | From a SPIN® Instructor

 How was the order & delivery process

 The ordering process was straightforward.
-Within only a few clicks, I purchased the MYX II bike for just under $1,400.
+Within only a few clicks, I purchased the BODi bike for just under $1,400.
 This price included a discount and also free shipping and assembly.
 From the time I clicked submit on my order to when the bike actually arrived was 23 days.
 I wasn’t surprised by the longer delivery window as the confirmation email was clear that most orders came within two weeks unless impacted by weather.

 myx ii box